skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ### Allow exercises to be solved independent from each other

 RTutor has the option to use results from an earlier exercise in a later exercise.
 This requires that the user can only start the later exercise if he has finished the earlier exercise.
-Try to avoid this structure in your problem.
+Try to avoid this structure in your problem set.
 Instead allow each exercise to be solved separately.
 This means that typically you will load some data at the beginning of each exercise, even though you have already loaded the data before.

 ### Split long exercises